lux-u-tenebris/strikecard-backend/docs/qa-testing/index.md

     - `./install.sh`

 Next, learn about how to setup and run the Django server in the [Starting and Running the Server Section](#starting-and-running-the-server).

-### Install on MacOS

-TBD - If you have an Apple computer, contact us in the Discord and we can help you get configured.
-This will also help us add to the documentation.

-### Install on Windows

-The easiest option is to use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
-When you have it installed, return to [Install on Linux](#install-on-linux) to install the Strikecard Backend on your computer.

 ## Starting and Running the Server